jtr13/redav/README.md

 draws a biplot using the first non-numeric column as labels for the principal component scores (points).
 Additional options besides PCA may be added in the future.

+`plot_missing()` was designed as a replacement for `extracat::visna()` which is no longer available on CRAN.
+It has improved labeling and the option to label axes as percents or numbers.

 ## Installation